istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

       mode: ISTIO_MUTUAL
 {{< /text >}}

-Otherwise, the mode will default to `DISABLED` which will cause client proxies (sidecars) to make plain HTTP, instead of TLS encrypted, requests.
-This will conflict with the server proxy, which is expecting encrypted requests.
+Otherwise, the mode defaults to `DISABLED` causing client proxy sidecars to make plain HTTP requests instead of TLS encrypted requests.
+Thus, the requests conflict with the server proxy because the server proxy expects encrypted requests.

-You can confirm that this has happened to a service if the `STATUS` field of the `istioctl authn tls-check` command is set to `CONFLICT`.
+To confirm there is a conflict, check whether the `STATUS` field in the output of the `istioctl authn tls-check` command is set to `CONFLICT` for your service.
 For example:

 {{< text bash >}}
 $ istioctl authn tls-check httpbin.default.svc.cluster.local